-For example, one job could have a rate of 5.8% and the other a rate of 6.5% if Job 1 was salaried at £20,000 and Job 2 at £24,000.
+For example, one job could have a rate of 5.5% and the other a rate of 5.8% if Job 1 was salaried at £20,000 and Job 2 at £24,000.
 Conversely, if the employer determines that a single employment relationship exists, then the pay from each job should be combined to determine the single contribution rate.
-In our example, the two salaries combined would be £44,000 meaning a single contribution rate of 8.5%.
+In our example, the two salaries combined would be £44,000 meaning a single contribution rate of 7.2%.

-From an employer's payroll perspective, separate pensionable cumulatives have to be held for each job, and reported in to the administering authority periodically.
-Of course, if there is a single employment relationship then, assuming the member had not changed from the main to the 50/50 section, or vice versa, during the Scheme year, there will only be one contribution rate, one set of cumulatives and, regardless of whether the member had changed sections during the scheme year, one pension record for the person (this could be a problem if, for example, to cope with different hourly rates on different parts of the job, the payroll system holds and then reports the single employment relationship as two separate records).
+From an employer's payroll perspective, separate pensionable cumulatives have to be held for each job, and reported to the Administering Authority periodically.
+Of course, if there is a single employment relationship then, assuming the member had not, during the Scheme year, changed from the main to the 50/50 section, or vice versa, or had a permanent material change to the terms and conditions of the member's employment that affects their pensionable pay and hence their contribution rate, there will only be one contribution rate, one set of cumulatives and, regardless of whether the member had changed sections during the scheme year, one pension record for the person (this could be a problem if, for example, to cope with different hourly rates on different parts of the job, the payroll system holds and then reports the single employment relationship as two separate records).